-The bill amends the Breach of Personal Information Notification Act to enhance protections for personal information and update definitions related to data breaches.
-Key changes include the introduction of new definitions such as "access device," "card security code," "financial institution," and "identity theft," while clarifying existing terms like "breach of the security of the system."
-The bill removes the previous exemption for good faith acquisition of personal information by employees, specifying that such actions are not considered a breach only if the information is not misused or disclosed further.
-Additionally, it mandates that entities implement reasonable procedures to protect personal information and outlines civil relief provisions for financial institutions affected by data breaches.
+The bill amends the Breach of Personal Information Notification Act to strengthen protections for personal information and update definitions related to data breaches.
+Key changes include the introduction of new definitions for terms such as "access device," "financial institution," and "identity theft," while clarifying the definition of "breach of the security of the system."
+The bill removes the previous provision that allowed good faith acquisition of personal information by employees to not be considered a breach, now specifying that such actions are not breaches only if the information is not used unlawfully or disclosed further.
+Additionally, it mandates that entities implement reasonable procedures to protect personal information and outlines civil relief for financial institutions affected by data breaches.

 Statutes/Laws affected: Printer's No. 1086 (Mar 24, 2025): P.L.474, No.94, P.L.1224, No.387